 - English 5182 (one credit)

 - one course in theory (literary, cultural, rhet/comp; English 5500, 6500 or another approved course)

-- one course in literature in English before 1800
+- one course in texts in English before 1800

-- one course in literature in English after 1800
+- one course in texts in English after 1800

 In addition, MA students must complete a final writing project in the second year, consisting in the revision of a seminar paper as a professional article of between 7000 and 8000 words, undertaken in consultation with an appropriate faculty advisor.
 (An independent study to revise the paper cannot be counted toward the coursework requirements for the degree.)
 The deadline for the submission of the final writing project is March 1.
 (Final writing projects will be evaluated by the MA Committee.)